commercialhaskell/stack/doc/yaml_configuration.md

 - package-with-unacceptable-license
 ```

-Since Stack 2.0

 ### user-message

+If present, specifies a message to be displayed every time the configuration is
+loaded by Stack.
+It can serve as a reminder for the user to review the
+configuration and make any changes if needed.
+The user can delete this message
+if the generated configuration is acceptable.

-A user-message is inserted by `stack init` when it omits packages or adds
+For example, a user-message is inserted by `stack init` when it omits packages
-external dependencies.
-For example:
+or adds external dependencies, namely:

 ```yaml
 user-message: !
 'Warning: Some packages were found to be incompatible with the resolver